tik9/cpython/logic.md

 Answer:
-� 20
-� 40
+�
+how many programming languages exist for currently used applications?
 � 1500

-� 100000

-O 6nillion

-Approximately, how many programming languages exist for currently used applications?
 How many LinkedIn connections do you think a mid-level IT Recruiter with 3 years of experience would usually have?

 Answer:
 � 100